bjartemisund/policy/privacy-policy.md

 > item b.

 ## How we process media (audio/video)
+Participants exchange media such as audio, video and screen sharing within meetings.
+We only process media to enable participants to use our Service; we do not process media for our own purposes.
+> The legal ground for processing media is to fulfill the contract (Terms of Service) cf. GDPR art.
+6 (1) item b.

 We will never store any media sent between participants in a room.
 Customers who have access to the “Recording” feature will be